Our Mission

 A Critical Gap in Medicine

-The Academy of Exercise Medicine was created to close this gap: to define the competencies, build the training programs, and grow the professional community that will make exercise medicine part of the standard of care.
+The Academy of Exercise Medicine was created to address this gap: to define the core competencies of this field, support the development of training programs, and grow the professional community that will make exercise medicine part of the standard of care.

 From Working Group to Academy